-13. Existing EBB Program Participating Providers.
-We seek to enable a quick and orderly transition period by reducing administrative burdens for participating providers, the Commission, and USAC.
-To that end, the Bureau issued guidance allowing EBB Program participating providers to automatically transition to the Affordable Connectivity Program on December 31, 2021.44 Beginning on December 31, 2021, existing EBB Program participating providers have offered Affordable Connectivity Program discounts.
-We find support in the record for continuing to allow existing EBB Program participating providers in good standing to be automatically eligible to participate in the Affordable Connectivity Program.45 By automatically transitioning participating providers from the EBB Program to the Affordable Connectivity Program discount without disruptions due to the eligibility of their service provider.
+transition period by reducing administrative burdens for participating providers, the Commission, and USAC.
+To that end, the Bureau issued guidance allowing EBB Program participating providers to automatically transition to the Affordable Connectivity Program on December 31, 2021.
+Beginning on December 31, 2021, existing EBB Program participating providers have offered Affordable Connectivity Program discounts.
+We find support in the record for continuing to allow existing EBB Program participating providers in good standing to be automatically eligible to participate in the Affordable Connectivity Program.
+By automatically transitioning participating providers from the EBB Program to the Affordable Connectivity Program we help ensure eligible households continue to receive the Affordable Connectivity Program discount without disruptions due to the eligibility of their service provider.
 Additionally, providers that were eligible for the EBB Program remain eligible for the Affordable Connectivity Program, and this results in additional filings to demonstrate eligibility results being redundant filings and reviews, thereby increasing administrative burdens for providers, the Commission, and USAC.